modmore/docs/en/01_Commerce/v1/10_Statuses/index.md

 ![](../../images/statuses/paid-order-change-set.jpg)

 The status change will be fired when the order is paid.
 This means you should probably set up the status change to send the customer an email confirmation of their order, as well as other status change actions you want to run when an order is received.

+**Important: the target status must have a state of processing.** It's not currently supported for an order to move directly from draft to completed.